hankhsu1996/vscode-murphi/README.md

 # Murphi

 This is the Murphi language support for VS code.
-Currently, the extension only supports syntax highlighting.

 ## Features